 Freezing almond milk isn’t dangerous by itself, letting it get too warm in the wrong ways is what puts it, and any frozen food, at risk.
 You also shouldn’t refreeze almond milk.

 So, is Freezing Almond Milk for You

 While it’s entirely safe to freeze almond milk, you still need to consider how you plan to use it before you actually put it in the freezer.
-Of course, you could simply mix or blend it and drink it once it’s defrosted, but there’s no telling how well it’ll turn out each time, and it still won’t be like it was before.
+Of course, you could simply mix or blend it and drink teh thawed almond milk, but there’s no telling how well it’ll turn out each time, and it still won’t be like it was before.
 The best use of frozen almond milk is to put it in a recipe rather than drink it alone.

 Once you decide if freezing the almond milk is something you want to try, you can pick a method for doing it.
 Freezing it in its original carton isn’t a great idea, there’s not enough room for it to expand and it could cause a leak.
 There are many good options when freezing almond milk, even some that can make future recipes easier, too.
 If it can be sealed in some way, it’ll work fine.
 Just remember to leave some space!

 What Freezing Method Should be Used